 When you first fall asleep you experience NREM sleep, and then 60 to 90 minutes later, REM sleep kicks in.
 During the course of a normal night, a healthy adult will experience 4 to 6 consecutive sleep cycles of REM and NREM.

-When you’re in NREM sleep, your body is able to move, but your eyes don’t; your breathing and heart rate slow and your blood pressure falls.
+During NREM sleep, your body is able to move, but your eyes don’t; your breathing and heart rate slow and your blood pressure falls.
 Blood flow to the brain decreases, and electroencephalograms (EEGs – recordings of brain activity) show slowing of brain activity.

 You also dream just as you enter NREM too.